rasendubi/blog/posts/2015-09-05-haskell-string-types.md

 title: Haskell String Types
 author: Alexey Shmalko
 tags: haskell,strings
+keywords: haskell,string,text,bytestring
+description: Describes the difference and motivation between Haskell's String, Text, and ByteString types.
 ---

 The goal of this blog post is to ease the confusion of Haskell string types.
 I assume you already know what `String` is, so I'll only cover the difference between string types and help to build intuition on what type you should choose for the task in hand.

 <!--more-->

+***Note:*** It's a second edition of the blog post.
+You can find the first one on [github](https://github.com/rasendubi/blog/blob/2c52a3ed541c8a8a0b514b66816fd03d92919f7c/posts/2015-09-05-haskell-string-types.md)

 ## String